About the ARI Group Peer Review process

 Acknowledgement of Peer Reviewers

-We gratefully acknowledge the contributions of all peer and consumer reviewers.
-The following people have contributed to reviews and protocols published in 2020:
+We gratefully acknowledge the contributions of all peer reviewers.
+The following people have contributed to protocols and reviews in 2022:

 We also wish to acknowledge reviewers who have chosen to remain anonymous.